 Large language models have shown amazing ability for text generation, query resolution, and information summarization.
 These AI systems need attentive prodding, such as providing context, limits, and examples.
 It directs their outputs towards usable, relevant outcomes, in order to reach their full potential for practical applications.
-“Prompt engineering” is a method of creating the best possible prompts for language models, and it is crucial for utilising AI in various industries.
+“Prompt engineering” is a method of creating the best possible prompts for language models, and it is crucial for utilizing AI in various industries.

 This blog will talk about a variety of quick engineering methods designed to extract trustworthy, safe, and relevant information from language models.
 We’ll also look at how prompt engineering is used in industries like healthcare, finance, customer service, and more.
 Finally, we will discuss this emerging technology’s problems, best practices, and responsible development.

-What Is Prompt engineering?
+What Is Prompt Engineering?

 Prompt engineering is the act of constructing prompts in a way that directs the AI’s output in the direction of a desired result.
 The ability to efficiently use language models for activities like text generation, question answering, and summarising has made prompt design a crucial competence.